 - Verify that the data loaded into the database tables matches the input test data without any truncation.

 Example: The application UI allowed the user to enter the comments larger than 2000 characters while the corresponding database column was defined as VARCHAR(2000).
 Any user comments longer than 2000 characters were getting truncated by the database procedure during the insert.

 Database performance is an important aspect of the application performance testing.
 Often development environments do not have enough data for performance testing of the database.
 This could be because the project has just started and the database only has small amount of test data or production data has PII information which cannot be loaded into the test database without scrubbing.
 The application can behave differently with different volumes of data.
 Setting up realistic test data using one of the following strategies is a key to performance testing :

 - Mask and refresh test data in the test environments from production environment.

 - Generate larger volume of test data using data generation tools.

 Example 1: An update might perform well when the data is small but it can run very slow with larger data volume because of a missing index.

 Example 2: The application runs fine with a single user but performs badly when multiple users are using it due to a connection pool issue.

-Reduce your data testing costs dramatically with ETL Validator.
-Download your 30 day free trial now.
+Get a Competitive Advantage with BI Validator.
+Download your 14 day free trial now.